 If you have had your firearm certificate revoked or have been refused a renewal, get in touch with our solicitors.
 We can appeal to the Crown Court on your behalf to give you the best possible chance of success.
 There is only 21 days from the day your certificate was revoked or renewal refused, so do act quickly.
 We can help you build a robust case for appeal to give you the best outcome available to you.
 Get in touch with our team of expert firearms solicitors today to discuss your case.

-Firearm Offences Solicitors in Manchester, England
+Firearm Offences Solicitors in Manchester, London, Birmingham, England & Wales

 If you have been accused of a firearms offence, or if you wish to know where you stand in relation to a firearms issue, contact us today.
 We specialise in serious crime, firearm offences and terrorism offences.
 Regardless of where you are in the country, our solicitors have experience and dedication to help you through what can be a complex and difficult process.